sascommunities/sas-hackathon-boot-camp-2025/intel/README.md

 11. Switch to the *Rule set* tab and click on the *Add other* button, in the pop up select *Rule type: Assignment* and click *OK*.
       ![Step 5](./img/Step_5.png)

 12. Set the assign for systemPrompt and enclose your system prompt that will help to translate the model output into something that an amusement park visitor can understand.
+Here is an example prompt, but feel free to change this up as you see fit - your goal is to have the LLM write the best possible Itinary for the park guest: *Turn the list of attractions, the timestamp and the walking distance into a readable itinary for a guest of the amusement park*.

 13. Click the *Add* button in the right-hand corner and select *Add assignment*.
       ![Step 6](./img/Step_6.png)